 - What if an input supplier or service provider is forced to close down due to a Covid-19 outbreak?
-(Classify suppliers according to how critical they are for your operations.) - \circ $\;$ What if a supplier is unable to import inputs due to restrictions on goods movement? - \circ What if a worker in the production unit tests positive for Covid-19? - What if a percentage of workers in the production unit has to self-isolate for 14 days? - What if a family member of a worker tests positive for Covid-19? - What if a misconception created by fake news take hold under workers and causes unrest? - What if the usual transport services used by workers are no longer operational?
+(Classify suppliers according to how critical they are for your operations.) - What if a supplier is unable to import inputs due to restrictions on goods movement? - What if the supplier of an item that is not considered essential but that still important to your operations is forced to close down? - \circ $\;$ What if prices for inputs increase substantially and seemingly unfairly? - \circ $\;$ What if a worker in the production unit tests positive for Covid-19? - \circ What if a large percentage of workers in the production unit has to self-isolate for 14 days? - What if a family member of a worker tests positive for Covid-19? - \circ What if a misconception created by fake news take hold under workers and causes unrest? - o What if the transport services used by workers are no longer operational?